jonarmstrong-github/CF-CODE102-READING-NOTES/CODE102-DAY01-CLASS01-READING-NOTES.md

 > Headings have inherent attributes that manipulate line spacing.

-### This is three seperate headings with a hard break inbetween.
+    This next example is three seperate headings with a hard break inbetween.

 > #### I cannot figure out how to get Markdown to allow a soft break in a paragraph.

 > #### A single break has no effect on formatting at all and allows words and sentences to continue wrapping in a paragraph.